asacrea/proyecto_1/README.md

 ## DEPLOYMENT ON DCA FOR TESTING

-# 1. Deploy the Article Web App on Linux Centos 7.x (test)
+# 1. Deploy the Micropost Web App on Linux Centos 7.x (test)

 ## Install ruby and rails